A guide to your lease

 Questions about your home

 Your home is yours to decorate as you wish.
-If you wish to make any structural alterations to the house (e.g. moving walls, building extensions) you must seek written permission from Hastoe before the works are started.
+If you wish to make any structural alterations to the house (e.g. moving walls, building extensions) you must first check the details in your lease, as it may not be possible for you to undertake these types of works.
+If your lease does allow this, then you must first seek written permission from Hastoe before going ahead with any of the works.

 If you do not obtain permission to carry out these works and wish to staircase at a later date, any added value to the property will impact on the cost of the extra shares.